0x5a4/ocscripts/README.md

 ### salmon (TODO)
 `salmon` can be used as a "master" server, controlling multiple instances of `carp`.

-### salmongui (TODO)
-Can be used to graphically show the current state of all connected `carp` clients as well as virtually anything you can think of yourself(I monitored the combined contents of my ME-System).
-At the moment it HAS to run on the same system as the `salmon` instance.

 ### mkfrctrl (TODO)
 `mkfrctrl` or `mekanism-fusion-reactor-control` can monitor a fusion reactor.
 It can also automatically restart the reactor if it decides to die on a server restart again, charge a laser